If you’re like most people, you rely on your car’s amplifier to give your music some extra power and clarity.

 In short, it’s possible to turn on an amplifier without a remote wire by using a 12-volt power supply, a 9-volt battery, or by jumpering the amp’s wires.
 If you have a 12-volt power supply, you can use it to turn on your amplifier by connecting the positive and negative leads to the correct terminals.

-Here I’ll explore some of those methods of how to turn on amp without remote wire and help you get your music back up and running in no time.
+Here I’ll explore some of those methods of how to turn on an amp without a remote wire and help you get your music back up and running in no time.

 8 Ways How To Turn On Amp Without Remote Wire?